 Secondly, Jesus calls Himself “the Faithful and True Witness.”
 Jesus’ testimony about revelation was true to truth.
 We can fully and confidently believe Him.
 There is nothing false or pretentious about Him.
 God is unchangeable in the truth of His revelations.
 Whatever He says in this message, the Laodiceans can count on His attestations.
-Jesus not only tells the truth but He tells all the truth — He is “faithful” to the truth.
+Jesus not only tells the truth, but He tells all the truth — He is “faithful” to the truth.
 He does not hide behind “partial truths.”
 Jesus faithfully reveals what God is like.
-God is invisible so to understand Him we must receive faithful revelation of Him.
+God is invisible, so to understand Him, we must receive faithful revelation of Him.

 Thirdly, Jesus calls Himself “the Beginning of the creation of God.”
 Does this mean that Jesus was created?
 The word “creation” means a founding, foundation, ordained.
-Jesus is origin of all history.
+Jesus is the origin of all history.
 History begins and ends with Him.
 He is the first cause, the Creator and Sustainer of creation.
 The word “Beginning” is the word first.
 Jesus is first in priority (Jn 1:3; Co 1:16-17; Re 1:8; 21:6).
 Jesus is the source of all creation; He is the Creator of time and space.
 Jesus is not here the beginning of natural creation but the beginning of supernatural creation (Jn 1:3; Co 1:15-18; He 1:2).

 Again, Jesus’ threefold affirmation about Himself to the Laodiceans focuses on His Person.
 These attestations about Himself give gravity to His statements to follow.

-Materialism spawns a lukewarm spirituality but Christ centeredness puts us at the core of Christianity.
+Materialism spawns a lukewarm spirituality, but Christ-centeredness puts us at the core of Christianity.

 The wealth of the church in Laodicea produced a self-satisfied, lukewarm attitude toward Jesus.
 The “hot” springs of Hierapolis were famous for their medicinal properties, and the “cold” waters of Colossi were prized for their purity.
 The tepid waters of Laodicea, however, were both abundant and bad.
 Though the church thinks itself rich and lacking nothing, it is actually “wretched, pitiable, poor, blind and naked” (v.
 17).

-North American culture is consumed in consumerism.
+North American culture is consumed by consumerism.
 Materialism dominates the core values of these societies.
 Materialism gives an allusion of self-sufficiency, of autonomy from God.
 This weakens individual Christian living at its core.
 Lukewarmness vetoes deep fellowship with the Lord.

 God’s answer to materialism is to place Christ at the center of our lives.
 He will satisfy our core and true need.
 He does not promise us an easy life but a fulfilling life.